adib-santos/poc_AR/Readme.md

 ## How WebAR can be used in journalism/ documentary production?
 Some of the use cases we think of that makes AR applicable in relevant to journalism is that it could provide in-depth information about the person being interviewed / complex topic that is discussed.

+it can also incorporate sharable content into the experience.
 ## Storyline

 click [here](https://docs.google.com/document/d/1fcRHllp0J6LGSOzd_OJhyayq3Jr-e08TNtX8E0yGi8Y/edit) for the storyline draft